zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     *Expression Editor* dialog.

-      - Recall that our *Output* data association from the Approve Request activity included a mapping of the *outcome*.
-The outcome is set by the regional manager clicking either the *APPROVE* or the *REJECT*
+      - Recall that our *Output* data association from the Approve Request activity included a mapping of the *outcome*.The outcome is set by the regional manager clicking either the *APPROVE* or the *REJECT* button.
-    button:

         ![](./media/image73.png)

         Figure 65: Form Outcome Button Press is Mapped to a Data Object

-        It is the value of the *TaskOutcomeDataObject* that we will check in our condition to see if the order request should be routed along the *No* path to the *Resubmit* activity:
+        It is the value of the *TaskOutcomeDataObject* that we will check our condition to see if the order request should be routed along the *No* path to the *Resubmit* activity: